sergiofigueras/belchior-language/README.md

 7. Behaviors not covered by unit tests results in build failures by default.
 8. Mutation testing should be enabled by default.
 9. If a behavior receives a single parameter, named parameters are optional.
 If it receives more than one parameter, it should be mandatory to use named parameters.
+10. Behaviors should have given/when/then blocks by default.

 ## Flow control statements examples
 | Flow command | Statement |